Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Constraint and flux gauge groups

 where $\mathcal{E}_{\pp,A}$ denotes the space of electric fluxes which are compatible with the Gauss constraint at $A$.

-In addition to the {{Gauss}} law generalization of Proposition \ref{prop:Gausslaw} and Remark \ref{rmk:isotropybundle3} (see also Footnote \ref{fnt:lapacereducibile}), which is related to the reducibility of $(E,A)$ jointly, in YM theory additional compatibility conditions emerge from reducibilities of $A$ alone.
+In addition to the {{Gauss}} law generalization of Proposition \ref{prop:Gausslaw} and Remark \ref{rmk:isotropybundle3} (see also the comment below Equation \eqref{eq:LaplaceEq}), which is related to the reducibility of $(E,A)$ jointly, in YM theory additional compatibility conditions emerge from reducibilities of $A$ alone.

 As emphasized in Remark \ref{rmk:isotropybundle1}, Assumption \ref{assA:isotropy} forces us to focus on subspaces of the full YM configuration space associated to configurations with fixed orbit types (i.e.\ of fixed isotropy group up to conjugation).
 In Remark \ref{rmk:isotropybundle2} we have also emphasized that irreducible configurations (those of trivial orbit type) are dense in semisimple YM theory, and in that case our previous discussion shows that no analogue of {{Gauss}} law exists, and indeed $\fN = \fNoff$.